Bima42/portfolio/public/docstral/content-en.md

 ### Documentation ingestion

 The ingestion function allows easy indexing of new documentation pages.
-The system extracts clean text, creates semantic chunks, generates embeddings via the Mistral API, and stores them for fast and relevant retrieval.
+The system extracts clean text, creates semantic chunks, generates embeddings, and stores them for fast and relevant retrieval.

 ### Transparent architecture